 Sedation describes the damping down of central nervous system functions by a sedative medication.
 The borderline between sedation and general anaesthesia is fluid and depends largely on the dose given.
-A different dose of the medication can be required for anaesthesia for a dog than for a cat or rabbit.
+A different dose of the medication can be required for anaesthesia for a cat.
 Depending on the sedative used, sedation can also be a major burden for the heart and circulation.
 Sedation influences the cardiovascular system, so intubation and a venous line make sense.

 Following an injection of a pain-relieving drug and sedative, anaesthesia is usually induced with a fast-acting anaesthetic drug and then continued in various ways: